avahidi/interpol/README.rst

 Since this is something that can be defined as a bunch of rules, we can use police to generate all possible combinations::

-    # 'friends.txt' is a file containing one friends characters per line
+    # 'friends.txt' is a file containing one friends character per line
     $ police "{{file filename='friends.txt'}}{{counter min=0 max=9}}{{set data='£$¥€'}}"

     Rachel0£